sammaji/next-quickstart/README.md

 http://localhost:PORT, where PORT is the port number specified in the project's configuration.

-You should now have the project up and running on your local machine.
+You should now have the project setup and running on your local machine.

 ## Troubleshooting